 A level outcomes by centre type

-These interactive graphs and tables show summaries of A level grades by centre (school or college) type in England.
+These interactive charts and tables show summaries of A level grades by centre (school or college) type in England.

-For more explanation of these tables and graphs, click on the Questions and Answers tab.
+For more explanation of these graphs and tables, click on the Questions and Answers tab.

 You can download all data using the button below: